felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Added a new 'WPSSO_SCHEMA_PRODUCT_VALID_MAX_TIME' constant to define a Schema 'priceValidUntil' property default value (default is 1 year).

 == Upgrade Notice ==

+= 1.42.1-dev.1 =

+(2019/04/08) Fixed a "The review field is recommended" warning from the Google testing tool for webpages without any reviews.

 = 1.42.0 =